 During his remarks, Giannandrea encouraged his classmates to stay positive, reminding them how they overcame the challenges they faced with COVID-19.
 He ended his speech with a quote from Henry Ford, “When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.”

 Following the awards, Scott McGowan, on behalf of the McGowan family, virtually presented a $2,500 scholarship to Jennifer Jacker in video-recorded message.
 The McGowan family started the scholarship fund in memory of their husband/father, Chief John J. McGowan, III, who died in a motorcycle accident in 2010.
 The scholarship is awarded annually to a cadet who has completed the program and is financing his or her tuition and has been helpful to many cadets over the years.

-The academy has been the training ground for approximately 3,500 cadets with a consistent graduation rate of more than 90 percent.
-The 800-hour curriculum allows successful students to articulate up to 15 credit hours toward an associate’s degree in Criminal Justice.
+Since 1973, the Police Academy has been the training center for more than 3,500 cadets with a consistent graduation rate of more than 90 percent.
+The 919-hour curriculum allows successful students to articulate up to 15 credit hours toward an associate’s degree in Criminal Justice.
 The Academy is certified by the Commonwealth of Pennsylvania through the Municipal Police Officers’ Education and Training Commission.
 Many of the Academy’s alumni serve as officers and in leadership roles throughout Montgomery County and the region.
 MCCC operates the Municipal Police Academy in the Health Sciences Center at the Blue Bell Campus.